Garjan Sterk, Academic Director

 Rugiero Vitalis handles many of the administrative and organizational details of the program and assists in the various workshops and excursions.
 Rugiero grew up in a Dutch/Indonesian family in the south of the Netherlands.
 At the age of eight, he started to study violin, and, until he was 19, his goal was to be a professional violinist.
 In the end, he choose to study history, in which he has a BA.
 Rugiero is experienced in the field of higher education.
 As an orchestra manager, he organized a tour for students of several European conservatories in the Balkans.
 For the Prince Claus Conservatoire of the Hanze University of Applied Sciences of Groningen, he worked as a project assistant to help facilitate educational projects for students.
 Rugiero has a passion for traveling.
 His international focus led him to his own world learning process as an EVS (European Voluntary Service) volunteer in Israel and Palestine.
 At SIT, he assists with the organizational aspects and implementation of the Netherlands program.

-Yvette Kopijn, Academic Advisor and Student Support Coordinator
+Yvette Kopijn, Academic Advisor and Community Volunteer Experience Coordinator

 Yvette Kopijn began working with the program in January 2008.
-She has held different positions within the organization and is currently working with SIT Amsterdam as academic advisor and student support coordinator.
+She has held different positions within the organization and is currently working with SIT Amsterdam as academic advisor and community volunteer experience coordinator.
 She also provides the field study sessions within the Research Methods and Ethics seminar.

 Yvette holds a degree in gender and ethnic studies.
 She is a PhD candidate within the School of Social Science Research and is a member of the Amsterdam Research Center for Gender and Sexuality at the University of Amsterdam.
 Her research focuses on the intersection of gendered survival strategies and constructions of female identity among Javanese women coming from the former Dutch colony Suriname.
 As an oral historian, Yvette worked with several cultural heritage organizations and conducted different oral history projects, including Haar Geschiedenis ("Her history"), an online collection of life stories of migrant women in the Netherlands.
 She provides oral history training and hosts storytelling workshops, most notably for (postcolonial) migrants and their offspring.
 Yvette comes from a postcolonial migrant family with diverse sexual identities.
 She was born in Aruba (Dutch Antilles) and is part of a Moroccan-Dutch-Indies household.